w3c/editing/docs/clipboard-unsanitized/explainer.md

 *   Drag-and-Drop APIs.

 ## Additional Background
-HTML content is essential for supporting copy/paste operation of high fidelity content from native apps to web sites and vice versa, especially in sites supporting document editing.
-The `read()` method uses the browser sanitizer by-default.
-This makes the `read()` method less useful as the Browser sanitizer strips out content from the HTML markup which results in format loss, bloating of payload due to inlining of styles etc. Currently sites are using the DataTransfer object's `getData` method to read unsanitized HTML content, so sites do not want to regress HTML paste operation by migrating to async clipboard `read()` method.

-Web custom formats can be used to exchange unsanitized HTML, but there are many native apps that don't have support for web custom formats, so contents copied from these apps in the HTML format would have to go through the Browser sanitizer in `read()` that would result in loss of fidelity.

 HTML format is being supported by three APIs:

 ### DataTransfer object's getData
-DataTransfer object can be accessed via the paste event handler.
-It can then be used to get the clipboard data and preventDefault the browser's default paste operation.
-That way authors can read the unsanitized HTML content and process the HTML markup in their document model during paste.
+The `DataTransfer` object can be accessed via the paste event handler and `getData` can be used to get the clipboard data in a specific format.
+Authors can call `preventDefault` to prevent the browser's default paste action and create their own app-specific paste implementation.
+The `getData` API does not perform sanitization and always returns unsanitized HTML to the caller.
 E.g.
 ```js
 document.addEventListener('paste', function(e) {
     e.clipboardData.getData('text/html');